Shreyanshsaboo/StageSyncProject/README.md

 StageSync is an advanced JavaFX application engineered to revolutionize gig coordination for independent musicians, bands, and venue managers.
-Built with a modern, gradient-based user interface and integrated with a MySQL backend, the platform centralizes live event planning through role-specific dashboards and real-time data synchronization.
+Built with a modern, gradient based user interface and integrated with a MySQL backend, the platform centralizes live event planning through role-specific dashboards and real time data synchronization.
 Musicians can create detailed profiles, upload audio portfolios, and browse gig listings filtered by genre, location, and payment range, while venues publish opportunities with customizable requirements such as equipment needs and audience capacity.
 The system’s architecture employs MVC design patterns, ensuring separation between the dynamic UI layer—